Asiakasnäkymä

 - You are sufficiently well equipped for the industry in question and for entrepreneurship: education, work experience, competence.

-- The grant is necessary for your subsistence.
+lease agreement and permits, if necessary. - The grant is necessary for your subsistence.

 - The business must operate in and from Finland.